percula/planter_docs/content/en/docs/garden/multi-select/index.md

 weight: 104
 url: "garden/multi-select"
 ---
 Multi-select mode lets you edit multiple garden squares or plants at once.
-Multi-select is used for removing plants, adding notes and events, or customizing backgrounds.
+Multi-select is used to remove plants, add notes and events, or customize backgrounds.

 {{< alert icon="🥕" context="info" text="You cannot multi-select garden squares to move them around or add plants.
-Use ‘quick plant’ to add many of the same types of plants." />}}
+Use Quick Plant to add many of the same type of plant." />}}

 {{< alert icon="💸" context="info" text="Notes and Events and custom backgrounds are Premium features." />}}

 1. Select the 'multi-select icon'

-{{< screenshot Multi-select-icon.jpg "Screenshot of the multi-select icon" >}}
+{{< screenshot Multi-select-icon.jpg "Screenshot of the multi-select icon" >}}<br />

 2. In the selector that appears, select either the ‘grid icon’ for garden square multi-select or the ‘plant icon’ for plant multi-select